01mf02/gedenkt.at/blog/_posts/2015-01-05-cfghaskell.md

 S => T => 1A => 1AA => 10A => 10M => 10+S => 10+x
 ~~~

-Hm, so the program told us that 10+x could not be produced by the student's grammar, while in fact it could be.
+Hm, so the program told us that 10+x could not be produced by the student's grammar, while in fact it could be, as shown by the production above.
 Such a thing is to be expected, because we use a quick-and-dirty solution!
 The fix is quite easy: Increase the number of words generated for the reference solution, by increasing the value of `many` in `langDiff` from `few * 100` to `few * 1000`.
 What does that give us?

 ~~~
 *Main> vsum `langDiff` vs